nRF24/CircuitPython_nRF24L01/README.rst

     Sending: 1 as struct: b'\x01\x00\x00\x00'
     send() succeessful
     Transmission took 109.0 ms
+    # these results were observed from a test on the Raspberry Pi 3
-    # transmissions from a circuitpython device took 32 to 64 ms
+    # transmissions from a CircuitPython device took 32 to 64 ms

 About the nRF24L01